 Climate change is one of a number of sustainability issues important to our investment strategy.
-We are currently in the process of selecting several sustainability themes as part of new requirements relating to most significant votes.
-The themes that we are considering are:
+We have selected several sustainability themes as part of new requirements relating to most significant votes.
+Our themes are:

 - Climate Crisis (with a focus on climate change and net zero greenhouse gas emissions) - Environmental Impact (with a focus on biodiversity, deforestation and water) - Human Rights (with a focus on living wages, gender equality, and health & nutrition)